alphagov/inside-government-admin-guide/first-steps/gds-only-tasks.md

 ---
 layout: default
-title: How to publish content on GOV.UK - Help from GDS support
+title: How to publish content on GOV.UK / Support from GDS
 ---

-## Help from GDS support
+## Support from GDS

 The Government Digital Service (GDS) will be offering direct support to agencies in transition and continuing support to departments and agencies that have transitioned.